 Disable Pick Up Where You Left Off in Word

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.

 2. Navigate to the following location:

-3. Here the Reading Locations key is the culprit and is responsible for arising the tip on every start up of Office components.
+3. Here the Reading Locations key is the culprit and is responsible for arising the tip on every start-up of Office components.
 If you delete this key, it will help you to disable tip immediately.
-But as soon as you reboot the machine, the key will be written by system again and tip will start popping up.
-So we need to make this key read-only for everyone so that it can’t be re-written by system.
-To make this key read-only, right click over it and pick Permissions.
+But as soon as you reboot the machine, the key will be written by the system again and the tip will start popping up.
+So we need to make this key read-only for everyone so that it can’t be re-written by the system.
+To make this key read-only, right-click over it and pick Permissions.